PCF-GAN: generating sequential data via the characteristic function of measures on the path space: PCF-GAN for time series generation

 By doing so, we enhance the discriminative power of $\text{EPCFD}_{\theta_M}$ and $\text{EPCFD}_{\theta_M'}$.
 Consequently, this facilitates the training of the generator such that the embedding of the true data aligns with both the noise distribution and the reconstructed noise distribution.

-It is important to emphasise two key advantages of our proposed PCF-GAN.
-First, it possesses the ability to generate synthetic time series with reconstruction functionality, thanks to the auto-encoder structure of IGM.
+Differentiability of EPCFD with respect to parameters of the embedding layer and generators are guaranteed by Theorem \ref{thm: Lip_diff_parameter}, as long as $F_{\theta_f} \circ G_{\theta_g}$ satisfies the Lipschitz condition thereof.
+Let us also stress on two key advantages of our proposed PCF-GAN.
+First, it possesses the ability to generate synthetic time series with reconstruction functionality, thanks to the auto-encoder structure in PCF-GAN .
 Second, by virtue of the uniform boundedness of PCFD shown in \cref{lemma:bound}, our PCF-GAN does not require any additional gradient constraints of the embedding layer and EPCFD parameters, in contrast to other MMD-based GANs and Wasserstein-GAN.
 It helps with the training efficiency and alleviates the vanishing gradient problem in training sequential networks like RNNs.

 We provide the pseudo-code for the proposed PCF-GAN in Algorithm \ref{algo: pcf-gan}.